5+ DAY INTENSIVE

 CEU’s available for CCPDTs, IAABC members, and KPA-CTPs!

 Taking Your Shelter Dog Overnight

 We encourage students to bring their shelter dog back to their hotel at night, if appropriate, with the shelter’s approval.
 This enhances the connection between you and your dog, often impacts/speeds up training, offers you insight to your dog in a different environment and gives your dog a break from the kennel.
 The knowledge you glean from the overnight helps the shelter better place your dog in an appropriate home.
-There are limited pet friendly accommodations in the area so best to arrange housing early.
+There may be limited pet friendly accommodations in the area so best to check with your hotel and arrange housing early.

 Making a Difference

 During the week you will be modifying your dog’s behavior and educating her/him.
 By the end of the course, your shelter dog will have new skills that will improve his/her chances for a successful placement.
 You will take home a feeling of pride and accomplishment knowing that your expertise has made a difference in a homeless dog’s life.